iocafe/iocafe-doc/source/get-started/start-steps/200518-copy-example-project-as-startint-point.rst

 Name your IO board and modify IO pin configuration
 **************************************************
 If you will be using pins library for IO device, the IO pins are configured in pins-io.json file.
-Amongh other files, this file is further converted to C code by config_to_c_code script.
+Among other files, this file is further converted to C code by config_to_c_code script.
 This file is located in /coderoot/iocom/examples/gina/config/pins/<yourdevicename>/pins-io.json

 Your hardware (physical IO device) needs a name.
 This allows building same application on different boards.